SAP-samples/teched2024-DT180/README.md

 - [Exercise 2 - Second Exercise Description](exercises/ex2/)
     - [Exercise 2.1 - Exercise 2 Sub Exercise 1 Description](exercises/ex2#exercise-21-sub-exercise-1-description)
     - [Exercise 2.2 - Exercise 2 Sub Exercise 2 Description](exercises/ex2#exercise-22-sub-exercise-2-description)
+- Get an overview on the available reusable iFlows
+- Configure the iFlow for defining default settings
+- Configure, deploy and schedule the iFlow for plant replication
+- Analyse the error log
+- Change the configuration concerning filtering by plant
+- Create and deploy a wrapper iFlow calling the plant iFlow with deviating settings

 **OR** Link to the Tutorial Navigator for example...